develpr/broken-cms-presentation/content.md

 `app/config/database.php` needs to have our database connection info:

 	database: brokencms
 	username: bieber
 	password: fever

 ----

-now we need to drag into place the
+Let's put into place the files we need for the frontend/display layer (see [github](https://github.com/develpr/broken-cms-presentation/tree/master/laravel) for these files)

 1. stylesheets, images, javascript
 2. views (a bit more on this later)